-Microsoft retired Gold Cloud partner competency, new Solutions partner designations requiredGold and Silver competencies were retired and replaced with Solutions Partner designations.
-For this specialization, your organization must have an active, aligned Solutions Partner designation
+Microsoft retired Gold Cloud partner competency, Solutions partner designation required Gold and Silver competencies are retired and replaced with Solutions Partner designations.
+Partners will not be allowed to renew their specialization if they have not attained an aligned Solutions Partner designation.

-Module A - July 1, 2022
+Module A- July 1,2022

-Checklistupdates published in the May 2, 2022, preview for Module A is now required InControl 2.2, a new Skilling Plan has been added to the checklist.
+Checklist updates published May 2, 2022, Preview Module A, are now required

+• InControl2.2, a new Skilling Plan has been added to the checklist.
 This is required July 1, 2022

-Module B- May 2, 2022
+Module B - May 2, 2022